gonfva/gonfva.github.io/content/en/blog/2020-03-15-coronavirus-in-the-uk.md

 A possible tool (the idea is not mine) is about schools and kids.

-> [](https://twitter.com/iandonald_psych/status/1238518383693496320)Schools are possibly going to be a transmission vector and emergency brakeChildren don't **_usually_** get very ill.
+{{< tweet user="iandonald_psych" id="1238518383693496320" >}}_Schools are possibly going to be a transmission vector and emergency brake_

+Children don't **_usually_** get very ill.
 So it is possible that schools may end up being a tool to handle the infection rate.
 The moment that the infection rate is very high, they will close schools along other measures.
 However, that period cannot be very long, because it's very difficult to have children without contact with other children.
 They get bored.
 They can be isolated 2–3 days, 1–2 weeks.
 Then to the playground to play with other children.
 And even worse accompanied with their grandparents.

 Yes, it looks to me a huge risk.
 I've got kids and I live in the UK.